dmg85/terminal-commands/README.md

 ## Piping
    Is a form to redirect an output to another destination or a file, check the following example:
-   - Let's say we are looking for files with the text "doc-0*" which were previously created
+   - Let's say we are looking for files with the text "doc-0*" which were previously created using the touch and curly braces syntax `touch doc-{01..05}.txt`

    > ![Screen Shot 2023-05-22 at 5 49 28 PM](https://github.com/dmg85/terminal-commands/assets/69224630/c3745bd8-61dc-405c-8d11-977651fc7ef8)